Inkthirsty/cute-email-spammer/README.md

 # cute-email-spammer

 ## how to use
-1. run the script
+1. pip install aiohttp urllib
-2. paste email
+2. run the script
-3. let it do its magic
+3. paste email
-4. enjoy ^_^
+4. let it do its magic
-5. there is no step 5
+5. enjoy ^_^

 ![image](https://i.redd.it/ruoy22fr7wkd1.png)